 Right away as we started the descent I could tell this would be my favorite stretch of trail.
 All around us were big peaks playing hide and peak behind clouds, giant boulders and alpine flowers, all with a huge valley splayed out before us.

 We were once again allowed to hike at our own pace so I spent a bit of time walking by myself, and bit of time chatting with others from my group who were nearby.
-Most of the time I was taking photos and taking the views in.
 It took quite some time to get to our lunch spot (around 2.5 hours of downhill) at Wayracmachay at 12812 feet so we were all pretty ready for a break.
 Especially considering we’d already descended 2,401 feet in the span of 2 hours.

 Starting the trek downhill from the pass

 The views of where we were going- it was definitely alpine terrain

 Everywhere there were horses and mules grazing- often times amongst old Inca ruins or abandoned farms.

 A short breakstop on the way down- only halfway to lunch